Dublin Ireland Airport tips & tricks from a local

 There are essentially three airline check in’s for those flying to the USA.
 The kiosks at the airport are used for the initial check-in and to print your boarding passes and then you will check in with an airline rep who will put a pre-check sticker on your passport and then again at the desk to get your boarding passes printed if the kiosks are not working properly.

-Once you have your boarding passes, it is onwards and upwards to Security.
-Be prepared – make sure your liquids fit the regulations and are in a zip lock baggie.
-When you reach the front of the line and place your “stuff” in the plastic tray that any electronics are taken out of your bags, put the zip lock baggies with liquids in the tray do not keep them in your bags.
+Once you have your boarding passes, it is onward and upwards to Security.
+Be prepared – make sure your liquids fit the regulations and are in a zip-lock baggie.
+When you reach the front of the line and place your “stuff” in the plastic tray where any electronics are taken out of your bags, put the zip lock baggies with liquids in the tray do not keep them in your bags.

 In some cases, if you are, wearing boots or high-tops you will need to remove them and put them in the trays.
 Take off anything like bangles or solid bracelets, get your cell phone out of your pockets, remove any scarves or sweaters, and put them in the trays with your coat and boots.
 Remove belts, watches and pocket change.